 Caffeine stimulates the central nervous system and is one of the reasons so many of us enjoy the ‘kick’ or ‘buzz’ it gives us first thing in the morning.

-If you really want to know the science behind how caffeine effects the brain, check out this comprehensive article – ‘what caffeine actually does to your brain‘
+If you really want to know the science behind how caffeine affects the brain, check out this comprehensive article – ‘what caffeine actually does to your brain‘

 This pleasure or ‘buzz’ stimulus, as well as the habit of a morning coffee, explains why people become addicted to coffee.